LukaszObara/Theano_gradient_descent/README.md

 # Gradient Descent Algorithms Using Theano
-We apply various gradient descent algorithms using theano.
+Various gradient descent algorithms tested using `Theano`.
 For simplicity each algorithm has its own `.py` file.
-A jupyter notebook is has also been created to further explain how to create and apply the code.
+A jupyter notebook is written further explaining how each convergence is applied.

 # References
 <ol>